 Burdeny has featured his photographic series in numerous solo and group exhibitions in Canada, the US and throughout Europe.
 His work has also been widely published - including most recently Casa Vogue, The Guardian, The Corriere Dela Sera and the Moscow Times - and has been recognized with multiple International Photography Awards.
 In 2016, David was selected as International Nature Photographer of the Year for his series Salt.

-David Burdeny lives in Delta, B.C. and works from his studio in Vancouver.
+David Burdeny lives in Delta, British Columbia and works from his studio in Vancouver.

 ON THE WALL: Inside The Artist's Studio